aws-samples/serverless-patterns/s3-sqs-lambda-terraform/README.md

 ## How it works

 * Use the AWS CLI or AWS console to upload an image to the source S3 Bucket
-* If the object is a .jpg the code, a Lambda that is triggered using SQS as a notification target.
+* If the object is a .jpg file, the Lambda function is triggered using SQS as a notification target.

 ## Testing

-Run the following S3 CLI command to upload an image to the S3 bucket.
-Note, you must edit the {SourceBucketName} placeholder with the name of the source S3 Bucket.
+Run the following AWS CLI command to upload an image to the S3 bucket.
+Note, you must edit the {SourceBucketName} placeholder with the name of the source S3 bucket.
 This is provided in the stack outputs.

 ```bash
 aws s3 cp './events/exampleImage.png'  s3://{SourceBucketName}